 On this page:

-Documents you need to supply
+Documents you need to supply to apply for a permit application

 To complete the online heritage permit application form you will need to supply: